-AT&T is the largest wireless network in the US, serving nearly 160 million subscribers.
+AT&T is one of the largest wireless network providers in the US, serving nearly 160 million subscribers.
 And being as big as it is, you’d expect it to offer a generous selection of phones.
-Indeed it does, with no less than three dozen options to choose from.
+Indeed it does.

 Here, we gather up a handful of the best phones you can purchase at AT&T today.
 This isn’t a list of the best overall with the top-notch performance.
 Rather, our list aims to speak to specific users.